Rossland - The Golden City

 Rossland Heritage Commission

-The Rossland Heritage Commission was created by a by-law of the City of Rossland in 2009.
-The Commission’s mandate is to identify, preserve and conserve those buildings and sites that are valued by the community for their historic significance in telling the story of Rossland’s development, particularly of the gold mining era, 1895 - 1929.
+The Rossland Heritage Commission was created in 2009 through a City of Rossland bylaw.
+The Commission’s mandate is to educate those within and beyond our community on the unique heritage of Rossland and to maintain the Rossland Heritage Register.
+The Heritage Register identifies buildings and sites valued by the community for their historic significance in telling the story of Rossland’s development, particularly of the gold mining era, 1895 - 1929.
+Once a Statement of Significance is completed for a heritage building or site, the information is provided to Heritage BC, who then makes this information available on the provincial heritage site and the national heritage site - historicplaces.ca

-The Commission endeavors to promote public awareness and appreciation for Rossland’s many heritage places that are an important part of our visual and built environment and that help to define our community’s identity.
+The Heritage Commission endeavors to promote public awareness and appreciation for Rossland’s many heritage places that are an important part of our visual and built environment and that help to define our community’s identity.
+This is done through maintenance of the heritagerossland.com website, updating and maintaining of the Rossland Heritage Register, providing and updating building plaques for our heritage buildings, signage for heritage sites and relevant publications.

 This website reflects the work of the Rossland Heritage Commission in compiling information about our heritage resources.
 All the buildings and sites are identified with accompanying archival and current pictures.
-Many Histories and Statements of Significance are also included but there are more to be researched and written.
-Certainly, a Work in Progress!
-Any pictures, information, sources, memories and anecdotes would be most appreciated by the Commission for inclusion on this website.
+Many Statements of Significance and histories are also included but there are more to be researched and written.